 - Workarounds – note any workarounds you’ve discovered, just in case anyone else is having the same problem.

 - System Specs – list your system specs including the exact Lightroom version, your operating system version and any other information that might be related, such as your graphics card and driver version.
-The easiest way to do this is to go to Help menu > System Info in Lightroom and copy/paste the contents.
+The easiest way to do this is to go to Help menu > System Info in Lightroom and copy/paste the first couple of sections (those shown below).
+There’s much more information when you scroll down, but it’s unnecessary for most bug reports.

-- Screenshots – if you can illustrate the problem with screenshots, that often makes it much easier to reproduce.
+- Screenshots – if you can illustrate the problem with screenshots or a video, it’s often much easier to reproduce, and then it has a much better chance of being fixed.

-How do I write a great feature request?
+What should I include in a great feature request?

 There are some tricks that add weight to your feature request: